MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/connect-azure-data-lake-storage-for-dataflow.md

 > [!IMPORTANT]
 > Dataflow with Analytical tables feature utilizes the Azure Synapse Link for Dataverse service, which may offer varying levels of compliance, privacy, security, and data location commitments.
 For more information about Azure Synapse Link for Dataverse, go to the [blog article](https://go.microsoft.com/fwlink/?linkid=2109088).

-There are some advantages to configuring dataflows to store their definitions and datafiles in your data lake, including the following:
+There are some advantages to configuring dataflows to store their definitions and datafiles in your data lake, such as:

 - Azure Data Lake Storage Gen2 provides an enormously scalable storage facility for data.
 - Dataflow data and definition files can be leveraged by your IT department's developers to leverage Azure data and artificial intelligence (AI) services as demonstrated in the GitHub samples from Azure data services.